tso996/super-mario-bot/readme.md

-This project uses the OpenAI Gym. https://gym.openai.com/ It also uses the nes-py to use the controller to play the game. install the dependencies from the requirements.txt
+-This project uses the OpenAI Gym. https://gym.openai.com/ -It also uses the nes-py to use the controller to play the game.
+-Install the dependencies from the requirements.txt.

 ```pip3 install -r requirements.txt```